 Plan your upgrade by following the steps in this chapter.

-It happens that new configuration settings are introduced and that existing configurations are changed between versions.
-Any such changes are pointed out in the Upgrade guide mentioned above.
-Make sure that you have taken such changes into account.
+With each version, new configuration settings may be introduced and existing configurations may change.
+Any such changes are detailed in the Upgrade guide, as mentioned above.
+Please ensure that you have taken such changes into account.

-As part of the upgrade planning, it is vital to test and potentially update the applications using Neo4j.
-How much development time required to update the code will depend on the particular application.
+As part of upgrade planning, it is vital to test and potentially update all applications that use Neo4j.
+How much development time is required to update the code will depend on the particular application.

 An upgrade requires substantial free disk space, as it makes an entire copy of the database.

 For the upgrade, make sure to make available an additional ( 50% * size_of(

 In addition to this, do not forget to reserve the disk space needed for the pre-upgrade backup.

 The upgraded database may require slightly larger data files overall.